sgibson91/binderhub-deploy/README.md

 This script will purge the Helm release, delete the Kubernetes namespace and then delete the Azure Resource Group containing the computational resources.
 It will read the namespaces from `config.json`.
-You will be asked to give a `y/n` response when the Azure resource groups are deleted.
 The user should check the [Azure Portal](https://portal.azure.com/#home) to verify the resources have been deleted.

 ## "Deploy to Azure" Button